mentos1386/cv/index.md

     <i>Ljubljana, Slovenia</i>
 </h4>

-As the first "backend" employee I was in charge of designing and implementing architecture for the Bird Buddy product.
+As the first "backend" employee I was in charge of designing and implementing architecture and infrastructure for the Bird Buddy product.

 The biggest challenges about the product were the unreliability of IoT devices, processing live video streams and processing images through inference detections.